Child and Family Mental Health

-Our Child and Family Division works with children to provide an opportunity for success in school and life.
+Our Child and Family Division works to provide children’s mental health and family therapy services within Louisville, KY and the surrounding area.
+We strive to provide children an opportunity for success in school and life.
 We serve over 12,000 children per year and are embedded in over 120 Jefferson County Public Schools plus all schools in our rural services areas including Henry, Oldham, Bullitt, Shelby, Spencer and Trimble Counties.

-Services for children and families are offered in an outpatient setting, including the following:
+Children’s mental health and family therapy services are offered in an outpatient setting, including the following:

 - At an SCS location